-Teresa Wiedrick: “I actually love being a writer and being in front of the camera for myself, because when I put things into word, and I say them, it’s not just guilt that makes me think I said that, I should really follow that.
+Teresa Wiedrick: “I actually love being a writer and being in front of the camera for myself, because when I put things into words, and I say them, it’s not just guilt that makes me think I said that, I should really follow that.
 But there’s something inside of me that almost manifests it and says this is the right way to do it.
 And then I do level up.
 And then I do a little bit more level up.
 Then level up, level up.
-And keep practicing the level ups the more I speak.
-What would you say your favorite self-care strategy is?
+And keep practicing the level-ups the more I speak.
+What would you say your favourite self-care strategy is?
 Something that’s fun.
 What kind of dance do you do?”

 Sarah Scott: “I was doing ballet for a little while and that actually ended, not just because of social distancing, and at the same time, I took up Chicago style burlesque dancing.”

 Sarah Scott: “So it is so, so rouge.
 Yeah, so, these are my dance shoes.”

 Teresa Wiedrick: “Oh, girlfriend!”